JLuij/CV-GeoGuessr/docs/index.md

 ### Reproducing our results

 Our results are fully reproducible using [our code](https://github.com/JLuij/CV-GeoGuessr), which we make public in order to aid future work in this area.
-Please do note however, that you will have to 'bring' your own data, as Google Streetview images cannot be stored and/or published.
+Please do note however, that you will have to 'bring' your own data, as Google Streetview images may not be stored and/or published.

 ### References
 - [1] Müller-Budack, E., Pustu-Iren, K., Ewerth, R. (2018).
 Geolocation Estimation of Photos Using a Hierarchical Model and Scene Classification.
 In: Ferrari, V., Hebert, M., Sminchisescu, C., Weiss, Y. (eds) Computer Vision – ECCV 2018.
 ECCV 2018.
 Lecture Notes in Computer Science(), vol 11216.
 Springer, Cham. https://doi.org/10.1007/978-3-030-01258-8_35